Student Wellbeing Privacy Notice

 Where the University engages third parties to process personal data on its behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

-We will keep your data for up to six years after the end of the academic year in which you last used our services.
+We will keep your Student Wellbeing casefile for six years after the last entry.
 After this time, it will be destroyed securely.

 Please click the link below to access further information regarding: